Volunteering in Samoa

 Accommodation

 The traditional Samoan fale is an open thatched hut which provides fresh air.
 Although most Samoans tend to live in a papalagi, or western styled house, there are still families that live in Samoan fales around town and rural areas.
-If you get the chance to stay in a fale, remember to bring a mosquito net.
+The in-country team will provide further information about accommodation to volunteers.

 Transport

 Public transport is very safe in Samoa.
+Local buses are a very Samoan custom of travel, and a good experience.
 Volunteers are asked to be cautious when traveling alone in a taxi.
-Many volunteers get a local drivers license and purchase a second hand vehicle.
+Many volunteers get a local driver's license and purchase a second-hand vehicle.

 We’re committed to ensuring that international volunteering is inclusive and accessible to Australians from a range of backgrounds, with diverse perspectives, identities and abilities.

-To support this, access and inclusion plans are available for volunteers with disabilities to assess their needs and ensure their living and working requirements are fully considered.
-Indigenous Pathways is an Indigenous-led program that focuses on providing culturally safe, flexible and tailored support for Aboriginal and Torres Strait Islander volunteers.
+To support this, Access and Inclusion Plans are available for volunteers with disabilities to assess their needs and ensure their living and working requirements are fully considered.
+Indigenous Pathways is an Indigenous-led program that focuses on providing culturally safe, flexible and tailored support for Aboriginal and Torres Strait Islander volunteers

 Before applying for a volunteering assignment in Samoa, please do some further research on living in Samoa and the organisation you are hoping to volunteer with.
 Successful applicants will have the opportunity to discuss expected living and working arrangements with their recruitment officer.